valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 **Note:**
 this feature is only available when script effects replication is employed.
 Calling it when using verbatim script replication will result in an error.
-As of Redis version 2.6.0, scripts were replicated verbatim, meaning that the scripts' source code was sent for execution by replicas and stored in the AOF.
+Scripts were replicated verbatim, meaning that the scripts' source code was sent for execution by replicas and stored in the AOF.
 An alternative replication mode allows replicating only the scripts' effects.
-As of Redis version 7.0, script replication is no longer supported, and the only replication mode available is script effects replication.
+Script replication is no longer supported, and the only replication mode available is script effects replication.

 **Warning:**
 this is an advanced feature.
 Misuse can cause damage by violating the contract that binds the Redis master, its replicas, and AOF contents to hold the same logical content.